 Rev Shawn believes he has had a blessed life and was once reminded that ‘Service is the rent we pay for living in a society.’

-He worked with Young Offenders and Adult Offenders through the Trent Community Correctional Committee and later through the Community Oriented Sentencing Program.
+He worked with Young Offenders and Adult Offenders through the Community Oriented Sentencing Program.
 It was through this organization he developed alternative programs to keep young people out of custody, and alternatively providing a community service while they lived at home.

 It pays to play it forward as they say, as Shawn’s mentoring in the photographic arts led a son of his good friend to studying photo journalism in college.
-He has been published twice in Maclean’s Magazine and has also contributed to the Ottawa Citizen.
+This young man went on to be published twice in Maclean’s Magazine and has also contributed to the Ottawa Citizen.